TykTechnologies/tyk-demo/README.md

 * 2nd Tyk Environment
 * Instrumentation

-Each deployment has its own directory, with the necessary files to deploy the feature and a readme to describe the feature.
+Each feature deployment has its own directory, with the necessary files to deploy the feature and a readme to describe the feature.

 # Repository Structure